zsoltszabo/node-uglifier/README.md

 It visits all "required" files recursively.
 It merges all your files into a single one (core and npm modules aside).
 Than you can apply uglify to that single merged file.
 A combined file has the benefit of removing module name and module structure information as well.
 Making reverse engineering a bit harder.

 You can find examples in the lib_compiled/test/unitTest.js.
-Here is a taste of how it works.
+Here is a taste of how it works from the unit tests.

 ##Commands